We met with our retirement application processing team and uncovered key tips to follow that’ll ensure your application submission goes smoothly.

 While there are benefits to submitting your retirement application online, we understand that not everyone is equipped to do so.

-If you need to submit a paper application, here are some items to look out for:
+If you need to submit a paper application (PDF), here are some items to look out for:

 - Provide a valid retirement date.
-While many members put down the date that equals their last day earning service or paying contributions, this is not correct.
+While many members put down the date that equals their last day earning service or paying contributions, this isn’t correct.
 The retirement date you choose can’t be earlier than your last day on pay status.
-For example, if the last day of your pay status is November 30, 2021, the soonest retirement date would be December 1, 2021.
+For example, if the last day of your pay status is June 30, 2023, the soonest retirement date would be July 1, 2023.

 - Include all the necessary signatures.
-Before mailing your application, make sure that you sign it!
+Before mailing your application, make sure you sign it!
 Additionally, if you have a spouse or domestic partner, their signature is needed too, along with a notary.
-As previously mentioned, always check your notary’s work!
+As previously mentioned, always check your notary’s work.

 - Provide your marriage date and marriage certificate, if applicable.
 Hopefully you have your marriage date memorized, but your marriage certificate might be harder to track down.
 Allow yourself plenty of time to locate it and make a copy for your application submission.